KeithBremer/uri2sql/README.md

 ```

 ### To Do
+(SHOULD) Make the function independent of the particular RDBMS used.
+Currently only PostgreSQL and Oracle are supported.

 (SHOULD) Provide a means to specify OR operations between predicates - currently only AND operations are supported.
+This would also require a means to parenthesise parts of the query to override execution precedence.

+(COULD) Cater for expressions in addition to column names in value lists.
+This is quite tricky as it could lead to the danger of SQL injection but would make the function more usable in the context of complex queries.

 (COULD) Other fancy stuff